 - student union fees;

-- student health and dental insurance Note 1;
+- student health and dental insurance1;

-- U-Pass (transit pass);
+- U-Pass (transit pass)2;

-- academic technologies Fee Note 2; and
+- academic technologies fee3; and

-- recreation and athletic fee Note 3.
+- student services, health, and wellness fee.
+4

-Note 1: The student health and dental plan is assessed in the fall term for students who register in a minimum of 9 credits at the undergraduate level or 6 credits at the graduate level.
-Students who register in less than the minimum number of nine credits or register in the winter or spring/summer terms only must contact the University of Regina Students' Union to determine if they are eligible.
+Note 1: The student health and dental plan is assessed in the fall term for students who register in a minimum of 9 credit hours at the undergraduate level or 6 credit hours at the graduate level.
+Students who register in less than the minimum number of 9 credit hours or register in the winter or spring/summer terms only must contact the University of Regina Students' Union to determine if they are eligible.